KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ![](marketing-as-is/find-a-church-about-us.jpg)

+## Pretty Prairie United Methodist Church Mission Statement

+"To glorify God by sharing the love of God, the teachings of Jesus Christ and the power of the Holy Spirit within our community"

 ## Solution

 I would project manage a modern new website and marketing plan for the church, using low-cost tools and available resources.